markwest1972/smart-security-camera/aws-step-functions/readme.md

 # How to use

-To define a step function you'll need to visit the Step Function Console and create a State Machine.
+To define a step function you'll need to visit the [Step Function Console](https://aws.amazon.com/step-functions/) and create a State Machine.
+Some tips for doing this:

-1. Copy and paste the contents of **step-function-image-processing.json** into the wizard.
+1. Paste the contents of **step-function-image-processing.json** into the wizard.
-2. Call the resulting state machine **step-function-image-processing**.
+2. Call the resulting state machine **step-function-image-processing** to ensure that it works with the other
-3. You'll need to define a IAM role for the state machine.
+3. You'll need to define an IAM role for the step machine.
+This role will require the AWSLambdaRole permission so that the Step Function can call Lambda functions.
+There are different ways of specifying roles, but I prefer doing this from the IAM Console.